fullptr/apecs/README.md

 ```

 ## Notification System
+NOTE: This only applies to `apx::fixed_registry`.
+There is nothing stopping me from adding these to the typeless version, I just don't currently need it myself.

 `apecs`, like `EnTT`, is mainly just a data structure for storing components, and does not have any built in features specifically for systems; they are left up to the user.
 However, `apecs` does also allow for registering callbacks so that systems can be notified whenever a component is created or destroyed.
 Callbacks have the signature `void(apx::entity, const Component&)`.
 To be notified of a component being added, use `on_add`
 ```cpp
 registry.on_add<transform>([&](apx::entity entity, const transform& component) {